perlrdf/p5-test-fitesque-rdf/README.md

     A [IRI](https://metacpan.org/pod/IRI) to use in parsing the RDF fixture tables to resolve any relative URIs.

+## REQUIRED RDF

+The following must exist in the test description (see below for an example and prefix expansions):

+- `test:fixtures`

+    The object(s) of this predicate lists the test fixtures that will run for this test suite.
+May take an RDF List.
+Links to the test descriptions, which follow below.

+- `test:script`

+    The object of this predicate contains the function name of the actual test script as a literal.

+- `dc:description`

+    The object of this predicate provides a literal description of the test.

+- `test:params`

+    The object of this predicate links to the paramaters, which may have many different shapes.

+- `rdf:type` aka `<a`>

+    The object of this predicate is the class of test, which again links contains the required `test:handler` predicate, whose object contains the class name of the implementation of the tests.

 ## RDF EXAMPLE

 The below example starts with prefix declarations.
 Since this is a